pielonet/cktJavaMonitor/README.md

 To stop the apps you should, in that order:
   - Turn AutoRecover Off
-  - Turn RefuseNewSessions On (and wait until the app closes after every user has disconnected) To startuo apps you should, in that order:
+  - Turn RefuseNewSessions On (and wait until the app closes after every user has disconnected)

+To start the apps you should, in that order:
   - Turn RefuseNewSessions Off
   - Turn AutoRecover On (the apps should start immediatly)